malagacj/business_plans/01_calypo_house.md

 ## Observations
 * House is a long term investment, therefore if in the future it needs to be sold we won't be in a hurry
-* There are many people saying that a recession is comming,
+* There are many people saying that a recession is comming, the chance of all of us not having a job during the recession is improbable